-You are less interested in visiting any event
+Less interest in visiting any social event

-You continuously look after your appearance
+Continuously looking after your appearance

-You don’t feel like having conversations
+You may not feel like having conversations

-You are less interested in making new friends
+Less interest in making new friends

 This is one of the prominent symptoms seen in every person who has social anxiety.
 You try to keep your circle small.
 Even after you have attended a party where there are lots of amazing people, there is always a hesitation in you to go and talk to them.